Fellow Since 2006

 Check out this video for more on Felipe's work:

-This profile was prepared when Felipe Vergara was elected to the Ashoka Fellowship in 2006.
+This description of Felipe Vergara's work was prepared when Felipe Vergara was elected to the Ashoka Fellowship in 2006.

 Recognizing the need for an efficient system to finance higher education, Felipe Vergara is introducing human capital contracts—a new set of financial products—to draw private capital toward the high education sector.